Skip to main content

 List the call intents you actually receive, then assign one primary route, one accountable owner, one fallback, and only the intake details needed for that route.

 Keep your spoken script equally tight.
-If you promise a callback window, keep this placeholder until you verify it: Add current response window after verification.
+If you promise a callback window, use the response window stated in your current business policy.

 Ask for a short, repeatable set of details first, then add one extra field only when that path truly needs it.
 In most cases, name, callback number, and a brief reason are enough; active-client routes may also need a project identifier.